 Of course, none of this stops you from setting limits.
 It's our responsibility to guide our kids.
 But all humans resist being controlled.
 Kids

 of all ages are more likely to follow our guidance when we understand their perspective.
 (It's also easier for humans to redirect an impulse

 "Food is not for throwing!
 Are you showing me that you're done eating?
 Say 'Done, Mommy' and I will help you get down....Since you want to throw, Let's get your beanbags."

 "I know, it's hard to stop playing and get ready for bed.
 I bet when you're a grown-up, you'll never sleep!
 You'll just play all night long every night, won't you?
 Right now, though, it's time to get ready for bed."

 5. Regulate your own emotions.

-These 5 tools -- Connect, Play, Help with emotions, Set limits with empathy, and Regulate your own emotions -- will give
+Not surprisingly, you can count on kids exhibiting childish behavior.
+But these 5 tools -- Connect, Play, Emotion-Coach, Set limits with empathy, and Regulate your own emotions --